contract-ace/verify-openzeppelin/artifact/README.md

 # Evaluating the Artifact

 To evaluate the artifact, first enter the Docker container.
-This is done by executing `sudo docker run -it --rm seahorn/verify-openzeppelin:anise /bin/bash`.
+This is done by executing `docker run -it --rm seahorn/verify-openzeppelin:anise /bin/bash`.
 This will open a new terminal within the Docker container through which each experiment is performed.

 The script at `/home/usea/verify/scripts/evaluate.sh` is used to run each experiment.